Concierge Medicine: A Patient Centered Care Model

 This demand has not been met for a long time and it seems that the current health care system is looking a little worse for wear.
 Family care physicians are unhappy with not being able to provide their patients with the attention and care they deserve.
 Hence, the development of a health care model that is focused on patient-centred care called concierge medicine.

-Originally regarded as a hefty health care system that’s exclusive to the rich and famous, concierge medicine has transformed over the years to offer the same first-rate services to the average American citizen.
+Originally regarded as a hefty health care system that’s exclusive to the rich and famous, concierge medicine has transformed over the years to offer various levels of service, some of which are accessible to a broader range of American citizens.

-Concierge medicine is now widely available and more affordable, featuring a more direct doctor-patient relationship, premium patient-centred care, and a simple, straightforward system that cuts out all of the intermediaries.
+Concierge medicine is now widely available and more affordable than its earliest iterations, featuring a more direct doctor-patient relationship, premium patient-centred care, and a simple, straightforward system that streamlines access to the physician for services covered by the membership fee.

 While this new and improved model initially began with primary care specialties (i.e., internal medicine, pediatrics, geriatrics, concierge family medicine, and direct primary care or DPC), it has since branched out to include specialties such as dentistry, general surgery, gynecology, cardiology, and oncology, to name a few.